usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Periphery_, by Periphery
+- _The Smashing Machine (Original Motion Picture Soundtrack)_, by Nala Sinephro
 - _Anything Can Be a Hammer_, by bloodsports
 - _Early Recordings 1994-95_, by Kreidler
 - _Speak Daggers_, by Elias Rønnenfelt